pablo-icm/emm/content/publication/forne-transcriptional-2011/index.md

 abstract: Abstract  The Senegalese sole ( Solea senegalensis ) is a marine flatfish of high economic value and a target species for aquaculture.
-The efforts to reproduce this species in captivity have been hampered by the fact that farmed males (F1) often show lower sperm production and fertilization capacity than wild‐type males (F0).
+The efforts to reproduce this species in captivity have been hampered by the fact that farmed males (F1) often show lower sperm production and fertilization capacity than wild-type males (F0).
 Our knowledge on spermatogenesis is however limited to a few studies.
-In a previous work, we identified by 2‐D DIGE several potential protein markers in testis for the poor reproductive performance of F1 males.
+In a previous work, we identified by 2-D DIGE several potential protein markers in testis for the poor reproductive performance of F1 males.
 Therefore, the objectives of the present study were, first, to investigate changes in genes and proteins expressed in the testis throughout spermatogenesis in F0 males by using a combination of transcriptomic